 - If 75% of the committed new hotel room nights listed on the application are not realized, 50% of potential grant funds will not be awarded.

 - Marketing plan, budget form (use the TBID downloadable template on the grant application page) and event planning timeline must be provided with application submission.

-- Existing events must submit event history (up to 3 years), including number of hotel rooms booked, attendance and financial reports.
+- Existing meetings/events must submit event history (up to 3 years), including number of hotel rooms booked, attendance and financial reports.

 - Communication with hotels regarding hotel arrangements must begin with the TBID Sales Manager.